lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 }
 ```

-These codes get a view controller for messaging from the storyboard and is set by the channel which returned from the block.
-Finally, the view controller is started.
+These lines of code get a view controller for messaging from the storyboard and the view controller is set with the channel returned from the block.
+As a result, the view controller is initialized.

 ## Implement Messaging